alexander171294/web-poker/README.md

 ## Short term

-In order, i code this steps:
+in order I will code these subjects:

 ### Sit and go